 EU-SILC is a cross-sectional and longitudinal sample survey, coordinated by Eurostat, based on data from the EU member states.
 EU-SILC provides data on income, poverty, social exclusion and living conditions in the European Union.
 EU-SILC stands for 'European Union Statistics on Income and Living Conditions.'
 There are two data scopes:

 - Cross-sectional data pertaining to fixed time periods, with variables on income, poverty, social exclusion and living conditions, and

-Longitudinal data pertaining to individual-level changes over time, observed periodically – usually over four years.
+- Longitudinal data pertaining to individual-level changes over time, usually observed over four years.

 Social exclusion and housing-condition information is collected at household level.
 Income at a detailed component level is collected at personal level, with some components included in the 'Household' section.
 Labour, education and health observations only apply to persons aged 16 and over.